isaacahuvia/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Beliefs about mental disorders
-- Scalable treatments to improve mental health
+- Scalable treatments for depression
 - Evidence-based classification of mental disorders

 # Education to show in About widget